eradiate/eradiate/docs/index.rst

 Eradiate's core development team consists of Yves Govaerts, Vincent Leroy, Yvan Nollet and Sebastian Schunke.

-Eradiate inherits its core infrastructure from the `Mitsuba 2 <https://github.com/mitsuba-renderer/mitsuba2>`_ renderer and the Eradiate team acknowledges all Mitsuba 2 contributors for their exceptional work.
+Eradiate uses as its computational kernel a modified copy of the `Mitsuba 2 <https://github.com/mitsuba-renderer/mitsuba2>`_ renderer.
+The Eradiate team acknowledges all Mitsuba 2 contributors for their exceptional work.

 Contents
 --------